-For Initiative 9 we have 4 senior members of the School Executive enrolled in the next Stronger Smarter Leadership program to be conducted at the National Centre of Indigenous Excellence (NCIE) in Redfern.
+For Initiative 9 we had 4 senior members of the School Executive enrolled in the next Stronger Smarter Leadership program to be conducted at the National Centre of Indigenous Excellence (NCIE) in Redfern.
 Funding will be provided from the Waratah Project for this.
-Another 4-5 staff will attend this course in Semester 2 this year.
-We also plan to visit Kempsey Adventist College and Macleay Vocational College during Term 2.
+Another 4-5 staff will attend this course in 2022.
+This program has a focus on improving educational and other outcomes for Aboriginal students and their families.